icgc-dcc/dcc-docs/docs/portal/repositories.md

 Tab-delimited .txt manifest files are used for files that are located in the AWS-Virginia or Collaboratory repos and are used by the [icgc-storage-client](https://dcc.icgc.org/software).

-Note:
+*Note: accessing data in AWS-Virginia will require you to run the icgc-storage-client from an EC2 VM.
+You will need an Amazon Web Services account to do this.*

-accessing data in AWS-Virginia will require you to run the icgc-storage-client from an EC2 VM.
-You will need an Amazon Web Services account to do this.
-[Collaboratory](http://docs.icgc.org/cloud/about/#collaboratory) is currently in a closed beta and the data there is not yet publicly available.
-Contact <help@cancercollaboratory.org> for more information.
+*Note: [Collaboratory](http://docs.icgc.org/cloud/about/#collaboratory) is currently in a closed beta and the data there is not yet publicly available.
+Contact <help@cancercollaboratory.org> for more information.*

 A project file entity has a manifest for each repository it is hosted on, and can be downloaded on the [File Copies](repositories.md#file-copies) section.